Alabama shipwreck holds key for kin of enslaved Africans

 Personally, she's most interested in the people who endured a tortuous journey across the Atlantic Ocean and what their legacy could mean to descendants today in terms of improving their lives.

-"I've always said that it's not about the ship, it's about the people," said Davis.
+"I've always said that it's not about the ship, it's about the people," Davis said.

 (0) comments